Bacto/serviceshub-sms-ovh/README.md

   -d "consumerKey=..." \
   -d "numbers=..." \
   -d "message=..." \
+  -d "async=[true|false]" \
   "http://serviceshub1.bacto.net:9092/send"
 ```

 Notes:

-- numbers are international numbers format, ie. 0033xxxxxxxxx for a french number.
+- Numbers are international numbers format, ie. 0033xxxxxxxxx for a french number.
 You can add multiple numbers, separated by commas.

-- french law disallow to send commercials SMS by night or during the week-end.
+- French law disallow to send commercials SMS by night or during the week-end.
 If you are in France, you will receive SMS only during week's day.

+- If you set async to true, the micro service will not wait for SMS to be sent.
+It's fast but you will not notice if there is an error.